— Zhenya Senyak

 There are strong reasons to revisit this story in light of the Sunshine Act and the need for transparency in addressing potential conflicts of interest.
 Conflict of interest and its twin competing angels — bias and transparency — may roll off the tongue but in practice poses issues of self deception and painful choice..

 Fortunately, on the financial side of things, the record is clear and simple.

 We need to clear the air.
-The Sunshine Act and the Medicare/Medicate Open Payments system are well intentioned.
+The Sunshine Act and the Medicare/Medicaid Open Payments system are well intentioned.
 A first step toward exposing the rot of financial corruption that eats at the foundations of the American medical care system.
 But there’s a downside as well.
 Typing in a physician’s name and getting an instant printout of payments received, invites suspicion of bias.

 Why are these drug companies paying all this money to physicians who are prescribing their products, investigating their new molecules?
 Open Payments collects and publishes all significant payments made to US physicians by drug companies.
 The idea is “to promote a more transparent and accountable health care system” making financial relationships between medical suppliers and health care providers available to the public.

 Simply looking at that raw financial data can easily have unintended consequences and lead to needless suspicion and mistrust.
 Or open a deeper exploration of the marriage of science and money..

 The Physician, the Cash, the RESPONSE Trial